-Under 20 CFR 404.923-928 and 416.1423-1428, an individual may seek judicial review without completing the administrative review process under certain circumstances.
-A party to a determination or decision may submit a written challenge of the Social Security Act at any point in the administrative review process (i.e., after he or she receives a determination or decision at the reconsideration level or higher and before the Appeals Council issues a final action).
-The party must assert that the only factor preventing a favorable determination or decision is a provision in the law that is unconstitutional.
+Pursuant to 20 CFR 404.923-928 and 416.1423-1428, an individual may seek judicial review without completing the administrative review process under certain circumstances.
+A party to a determination or decision may submit a written challenge of the Social Security Act (Act) at any point in the administrative review process (i.e., after he or she receives a determination or decision at the reconsideration level or higher and before the Appeals Council issues a final action).
+The party must assert that the only factor preventing a favorable determination or decision is a provision in the Act that is unconstitutional.
 If there is more than one party to the determination or decision, all parties must agree, in writing, to the expedited appeals process.

-If the requirements for the expedited appeals process are not met, the agency will deny the request and consider it a request for hearing or a request for Appeals Council review (whichever is more appropriate).
+If the requirements for the expedited appeals process are not met, SSA will deny the request and consider it a request for hearing or a request for Appeals Council review (whichever is more appropriate).

 B. Expedited Appeals Process Procedures

 The party to a determination or decision may file a civil action in Federal court within 60 days after the date he or she receives notice that the written agreement has been signed by the agency (see subsection A above).
-Otherwise, staff uses the same general processing instructions in Hearings, Appeals and Litigation Law (HALLEX) manual I-4-1-2 C.
+Otherwise, staff will use the same general processing instructions in Hearings, Appeals and Litigation Law (HALLEX) manual I-4-1-2 C.

-If the complaint is timely filed, Office of Appellate Operations (OAO) staff will give the file to a court records assistant (CRA) to prepare the certified administrative record (CAR) using the instructions below and the applicable instructions in HALLEX I-4-1-50.
+If the civil action is timely filed, Office of Appellate Operations (OAO) staff will give the file to a court records assistant (CRA) to prepare the certified administrative record (CAR) using the instructions below and the applicable instructions in HALLEX I-4-1-50.

-If the complaint is not timely filed, OAO staff will give the file to a Court Case Preparation and Review Branch analyst to process under HALLEX I-4-1-31.
+If the civil action is not timely filed, OAO staff will give the file to a Court Case Preparation and Review Branch analyst to process under HALLEX I-4-1-31.